tytydraco/yessleep/out/The_Wrong_Inn.md

 ”TASTE YOUR VENOM, BABY TAKE CONTROL.”

 The element of surprise may have been lost, but I quietly slinked down the hallway.
-I’m not the strongest man out there, but I could definitely take Auggie McFalls… My best chance would be to quickly overpower him, I have reach and youth on my side… Though, if he was armed, that’s an entirely different story.
+I’m not the strongest man out there, but I could definitely take Auggie… My best chance would be to quickly overpower him, I have reach and youth on my side… Though, if he was armed, that’s an entirely different story.
 I just have to find him.

 Passing several different rooms, an escape was nowhere in sight.
 The music was growing louder and louder, until it led me to the source.
 A set of large double doors were slightly cracked, revealing a dim glow of light… The sanctuary… Keeping the mirror shard extended in front of me, I peered through to make sure he wasn’t lurking in a dark corner.
 Shaking, I entered through the gates of hell.